tanmayidev/interview-preparation-questions-answers/javascript-questions.md

 - What is function currying in js?
 - What is mutation observer in js?
 - What is memoization in js?
+- What is  Debounce and Throttle in js?